T-shirts and sweatshirts don't look very good.

-- For groups/families: don't all wear the same thing (eg white t-shirt and jeans).
+For groups/families: don't all wear the same thing (eg white t-shirt and jeans).
 You can pick one person (like one of the children) and have them wear a nice outfit.
 Everyone else will coordinate with the child but not each other.
-So if you have a little girl with a pretty dress with blue, yellow, and black tones, dad could wear something with yellow.
-Mom can wear something with blue.
+So if you have a little girl with a pretty dress with blue, yellow, and black tones, partner 1 could wear something with yellow.
+Partner 2 can wear something with blue.

-- Probably best not to let your kids choose what they'll wear (work together).
+Probably best to guide your children in what they'll wear.

 Makeup and Hair

-- Bring some combs and makeup in case you need a touch up during the session.
+Bring some combs, makeup, and a compact mirror in case you need a touch up during the session.
 Wet-naps to clean up kids.

 Props are great!
 They will add a new dimension to your photo.
 I want to reveal something about your personality, so please bring them!

 you can find prop suggestions at my Amazon store.